LightTable/user-guide/advanced_functionality.md

 ### Find

 In an editor tab, you can find and replace some of the content via the command `Find: In current editor`.
 The default keybinding is `Ctrl-F`.
 This will open the find bar.
-In it you can enter, unsurpisingly, text to search for within the editor.
+In it you can enter, unsurprisingly, text to search for within the editor.

 Regular expressions can be used by wrapping your query in forward slashes (`/`).
 For instance, `/.*item.*/` will find all occurrences of lines containing 'item'.